-- The third report of AR5 (Mitigation on climate change) will be released in April 2014.
+- The third report of AR5 (Mitigation on climate change) was released in April 2014.

-- The final Synthesis Report of AR5 will be released in October 2014.
+- The final Synthesis Report of AR5 was released in October 2014.

 This is the third in a series of four reports being prepared by the world’s leading climate authorities in the Intergovernmental Panel on Climate Change (IPCC).
 It provides a comprehensive assessment of the options for mitigating climate change.
 It draws on the scientific literature accepted for publication up to 4 October 2013.
 In all, 38,315 comments were received for this report; there were 879 Expert Reviewers from 66 countries, and 38 Governments made comments to the report.